 Take a look at some frequently asked address questions before your next trip to the mailbox.

 Why do I need to verify addresses?
 Validating postal addresses is important for a number of reasons.
 We've all had packages or letters get lost in the mail.
 Making sure that the address you're sending to is valid and deliverable is an easy step to ensuring the recipient doesn't miss out on their package or critical communication.
 Plus, if you're an organization who sends a lot of mail, you can enjoy mailing discounts by proving that you are validating addresses before shipping!
-Some of the benefits of using verification software to collect manage and update address records are: ensuring a good customer experience, reducing costs and eliminating wasted spend on postage, and increasing business performance.
+Some of the benefits of using address verification software to collect manage and update address records are: ensuring a good customer experience, reducing costs and eliminating wasted spend on postage, and increasing business performance.

 What are the differences between residential and business deliverability?
 Residential and business deliverability are defined differently depending on the carrier.
 This complexity can be further compounded when a particular building has businesses on the bottom floors but the upper levels are residences.
 In this case, it’s a business, but is likely classified as a residential address.
 Organizations should pay attention to the difference between residential and business delivery information because of the shipping rates.
 Depending on the carrier, there can be a significant difference in price for residential and business deliveries.
 For example, there is a residential surcharge for FedEx/UPS, but no surcharge for USPS.
 The rate depends on value of the item and where it’s being shipped.
 That being said, it is probable that things being shipped to an office will almost always be FedEx/UPS.